canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/geo_architecture-client_tier.md

 ## Data Loss

+Public facing systems will generally only be providing data through a read-only source, so the risk of data loss is minimal.
+Systems which can make edits to data, either through desktop editing or browser based interfaces, have a higher risk of introducing data loss.
+The data lost in these incidences is generally reproducable through some analysis technique, but would result in a loss of productivity and a loss of confidence in the system by end users.

 ## Speed / Efficiency of Innovation

 ## Scalability / Elasticity

+Web based tools should be capable of scaling dynamically.
+Each application will have a different amount of load that they are required to handle, but all systems should be architected in a manner than can scale to a sufficiently large number of users through the dynamic provisioning of more servers to host the client interface.

 ## Regional / Data Sovereignty

+Client interfaces are subject to the same data sovereignty requirements as the data itself.
+Publicly released data has the option to be hosted on any platform, but protected data needs to be more strictly controlled.
+Classified information needs to be hosted internally within a department, and will have the strictest controls applied to the client interface.

 ## Automation

+Some client interfaces are actually just APIs/services meant to receive or transmit data.
+These interfaces are meant for automated tools to interact with them, and will perform the lookups or analysis request based on the parameters given.
+These types of services will need to be able to handle significant volumes of data, as it is likely that a service such as geocoding would be queried very often.

 ## Operations Model

+Public data is a good candidate for being exposed through an external provider.
+Data that requires more protection or systems that operate solely on internal networks must be operated by internal staff.
+In order to make the operating environment as transparent as possible to end users, open standards and common interfaces should be employed to make the transition as transparent as possible.

 ## Delivery Model

+The delivery model will most likely be dictated by the type of data being interacted with.
+Desktop based clients will be able to leverage a mix of data sources through the client interface, as most tools have the ability to ingest a mix of data sources.
+Web based interfaces necessarily operate through a web browser, and as such rely more on data that can be exposed through other services.
+These services can be operating through a variety of models (SaaS, IaaS, on-prem, etc) as long as they provide an accessible interface to the client application.

 # Development Requirements